:max_bytes(150000):strip_icc():format(webp)/spr-uehict-plant-grow-light-with-metal-stand-sara-luckey-19-f7b77ee890c84cd5832ee2a2698e94e4.jpeg)

 No matter your goal, light is essential to plant health because “it is a vital component of photosynthesis,” says Jamie Chan and Blas Herrera, who write about all things horticultural for the blog Fog City Gardener.

-For this list of the best grow lights, we tested 16 different models (including stand-alone fixtures, light bulbs, hanging options, and more) at our homes across the country for up to a year.
-We planted seeds and grew three different seedlings under the grow light and three different seedlings under natural lighting to compare the differences.
+For this list of the best grow lights, we tested 24 different models (including stand-alone fixtures, light bulbs, hanging options, and more) at our homes across the country for up to a year.
+During our initial tests, we planted seeds and grew seedlings under the grow light and seedlings under natural lighting to compare the differences.
 Aside from the lighting, the care and conditions were the same.

 Our Top Picks